antonmry/galiglobal/src/jbake/content/blog/2021/20210130-Flink-setup.md

 ## Introduction

-Start to work with news technologies is always a challenge.
+[Apache Flink] is an open-source, unified stream-processing and batch-processing framework.
+As any of those framework, start to work with it can be a challenge.
 Even if there is a good [Getting Started] or a great (and free) [Hands-on Training], there are always questions about how to start, how to debug problems or how to launch the project in your IDE.

 In this article, I summarize some of the notes I've been writing since I started with Flink.
 If Flink is something new for you, it's an easy guide to follow.
 If you are already an experienced Flink developer, there are some tricks you may find useful: access to JMX metrics, profiling, etc.

 The source code is available in this [GitHub repository].